mustafa-bhm/tweeter./README.md

 ## Getting Started

 - Install dependencies using the npm install command.
 - Start the web server using the npm run local command.
-The app will be served at http://localhost:8080/.
 - Go to http://localhost:8080/ in your browser.

 ## Dependencies